RDFLib/VocPrez/README.md

 ## API & Templates
 As per other pyLDAPI deployments, this tool uses the [Jinja2 Python templating engine](http://jinja.pocoo.org/) to generate HTML and other files which are called fro use through Python's [Flask](http://flask.pocoo.org/), a small HTTP framework.

-Standard templates for `ConceptScheme`, `Collection`, `Concept` & `Register` are contained within this repository, as is a Model-View-Controller-style depolyment of Flask, pre-configures for SKOS.
+Standard templates for `ConceptScheme`, `Collection`, `Concept` & `Register` are contained within this repository, as is a Model-View-Controller-style deployment of Flask, pre-configures for SKOS.

 ## Installation